keke02/Fast-reconfiguration-of-robotic-production-systems/Ligne_transitique_MONTRAC/README.md

 	- $ catkin_make

 10. **Return to the file *CMakeLists.txt* of the package automates**
-	- uncomment the lines 21, 22 and 23 and save
-	- in ~/.../Working_Folder_Montrac/ros_ws/ :
-	- $ catkin_make (a red line should appear which means that the executable have been created)
 	- repeat these steps for each of the packages that have an executable (communication, commande_locale and commande)
 	- Be carreful to add each package one by one, don't copy all the package at once to avoid errors.

-	- if you encounter errors like : no such file or directory #include "automates/Entrees.h" , go to ~/.../Working_Folder_Montrac/ros_ws/devel/include/automates (for this file), copy Entrees.h and paste it in the folder "src" of the package that is causing problem
-	- then in every programme of the package, every time you find #include "automates/Entrees.h" replace it by #include "Entrees.h"

- 	- if you have another of this errors, you can find all the files.h that you need in ~/.../Working_Folder_Montrac/ros_ws/devel/include/

 11.  **In a terminal, write the command "roscore" if you haven't done it yet to launch the local master**

-## Run the simulation

-12. **If you are using the real transport network, ignore this step.
-To run the simulation, in a new terminal, in ~/ ... /Working_Folder_Montrac**

-	- ./simulation 1 2 5 6 (or any number of shuttle between 1 and 6 seperated with a space)
-	- if the simulation doesn't lauch successfully stop it by doing CTRL+C try a second time "$ ./simulation 1 2 5 6" before restarting all the steps

 ## Run the tranport network

-13. **If you are using the simulation, ignore this step.
-To run the real transport network**
+13. **To run the real transport network**

-	- Before executing the following programs, make sure that you have configured all the PLC (Programmable Logic Controller, API in french) using PL7 PRO (see README at ~/ ... /Ligne_transitique_MONTRAC/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/PL7)
+	- Before executing the following programs, make sure that you have configured all the PLC (Programmable Logic Controller, API in french) using Unity Pro (see README_configuration_automate.md)
-	- in a new terminal, in ~/ ... /Working_Folder_Montrac/ros_ws
-	- $ rosrun automates connect
 	- in a new terminal, still in ~/ ... /Working_Folder_Montrac/ros_ws
 	- $ rosrun communication start